Augustus Pablo: Biography

+Pablo produced a number of songs in the 1970s, including "Black Star Liner" (with Fred Locks).
+He has also worked with Dillinger, I-Roy, Jacob Miller, the Immortals, Paul Blackman, Earl Sixteen, Roman Stewart, Lacksley Castell, the Heptones, Bob Marley, Delroy Wilson, Junior Delgado, Horace Andy and Freddy McKay.

+With Jacob Miller, he recorded "Baby I Love You So" in 1974.
+Pablo's dub version of the song, titled "King Tubby Meets Rockers Uptown", was mixed by sound engineer King Tubby.
+It was named the 266th greatest song of all time by Rolling Stone.

-Pablo produced a steady stream of hits in the late 1970s, including the hit "Black Star Liner" (Fred Locks).
-He also worked with Dillinger, Norris Reid, I-Roy, Jacob Miller, The Immortals, Paul Blackman, Earl Sixteen, Roman Stewart, Lacksley Castell, The Heptones, Bob Marley, Ricky Grant, Delroy Wilson, Junior Delgado, Horace Andy and Freddy McKay.
-This period was eventually commemorated with a series of critically acclaimed LPs including King Tubbys Meets Rockers Uptown (1976) and Hugh Mundell's classic Africa Must Be Free by 1983.
-This was followed by East of the River Nile (1978), Original Rockers (1979) and another acclaimed hit album, Rockers Meets King Tubbys in a Firehouse.
+Pablo later released a few LPs, including King Tubbys Meets Rockers Uptown (1976) and Hugh Mundell's Africa Must Be Free by 1983.
+This was followed by East of the River Nile (1978), Original Rockers (1979) and another album, Rockers Meets King Tubbys in a Firehouse.

-In the 1980s, Pablo's career slowed significantly.
 In 1980, he appeared on the soundtrack of the documentary DOA.
-He had begun to establish an American audience and released Rising Sun in 1986 to good reviews and sales.
-Pablo also produced memorable hits, including "Ragamuffin Year" (Junior Delgado), "Humble Yourself" (Asher & Tremble) and "Far Far Away" (Ricky Grant).
-In addition, he toured extensively throughout the world, recording a memorable live album in Tokyo in 1987.
-That same year, Rockers Come East re-established his career and he began to release a series of favourably reviewed though somewhat inaccessible albums in the 1990s (including Blowing With the Wind), while producing such records as Dawn Penn's "Night & Day" and Yami Bolo's "Jah Made Them All".
+He released Rising Sun in 1986.
+He also toured throughout the world, recording a live album in Tokyo in 1987.

 In 1997, he played melodica on Primal Scream's single "Star".

 Augustus Pablo died as a result of a collapsed lung on 18 May 1999.
 He had been suffering for some time from the nerve disorder myasthenia gravis.

 Personal life

-Pablo was a committed Rasta.
+Pablo was a Rasta.
 His son, Addis Pablo, followed him into a career in music, as did his daughter, Isis Swaby.